neuefische/wd-flipped-classroom-curriculum/sessions/backend-read/README.md

 }
 ```

+> 💡 If the connection fails with the error code `connect ECONNREFUSED ::1:27017`, change the `localhost` of the MONGODB_URI into `127.0.0.1`

 #### Query one Joke by Id

 - [ ] Note that querying a single joke from the database does not work yet.